-Headland Montessori ELC will not tolerate any action that lessens an individual's right to feel safe and will take the necessary actions, as outlined in our policies, to
+Headland Montessori ELC will not tolerate any action that lessens an individual's right to feel safe and will take the necessary actions, as outlined in our policies, to stop such behaviour.
+Discrimination, Bullying and Harassment are unacceptable behaviours.

 6.5 Overview of Grievance and Complaint Policy